 When there are situational problems, I’m more likely to attribute those to external factors rather than blaming myself.
 In a way that’s good, but it can also lead to a sense of powerlessness.

 I’ll also experience distress sometimes over my functional ability.
 However, I attribute that to the illness rather than see it as a failing of my core self.
-I’m fairly forgiving, as I know I’m far from perfect but have no expectations of perfection.
-I’m also okay with not being “normal”, as in general I prefer quirky to “normal”.
+I’m fairly self-forgiving, as I know I’m far from perfect but have no expectations of perfection.
+I’m also okay with not being “normal”, as, in general, I prefer quirky to “normal”.